larsaars/spotify_song_downloader/README.md

 ## other requirements

 Also, you have to create a Spotify Developer account and [register an spotify application](https://developer.spotify.com/dashboard/applications), of which you must store in a file `spotify_secrets.txt` the client id and in the second line the client secret.
+Don't forget to add `http://localhost:8888/callback` as redirection link in the Spotify App options.

 ## DISCLAIMER